FTM-Labs/Aptos-NFT-Mint/README.md

 ```
 Choose "Update WL for existing collection"

+Enter yes to if you have transferred at least 2 aptos to candy machine account: yes
+*** on testnet, we automatically deposited 2000 aptos to the candy machine account.
 ***Update WL will override the past WL configuration.
 If you want to add some more wl spots, just add below the previous file and upload it.***

 ### Create website